EswaranMuthu/machine-learning/README.md

 # machine-learning
 Data explore using python and Pandas

-#High level degisn :
+# High level design :
 ![alt text](https://github.com/EswaranMuthu/machine-learning/blob/master/dataExplore.png)

-#Problem statement : Recommend product to the customer.
+# Problem statement : Recommend product to the customer.

 Existing solution : get input from orders table, find all placed orders use R / Python to slice and dice the data with dataframe and copy the out put to csv file.